rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File28.md

 * At times, it may be necessary to move information between organizations, as illustrated in Figure , as well as between managerial levels.
+* The proliferation of electronic mechanisms along with a wide array of software has made the process of collecting and disseminating information much faster and less arduous than previously.
+* In addition to its use for conducting the routines of project management, the Internet is a rich source of information, including databases on almost anything, patent information, and technical aid for managing projects, to mention only a small fraction of readily available information.
+* Many current project management software packages allow easy connection to the Internet and e-mail to transmit information, charts, networks, and

 ![alt text](image-118.png)

+## The Reporting Process
+* The relationship Of project reports to the project WBS is the key to the determination of both report content and frequency.
+* Reports must contain data relevant to the control Of specific tasks that are being carried out according to a specific schedule.
+* The frequency of reporting should be great enough to allow control to be exerted during or before the period in which the task is scheduled for completion.
+* For example, efficacy tests of drugs do not produce rapid results in most cases.
+* Thus, there is no reason for weekly (and perhaps not even monthly) reports on such tests.
+* When test results begin to occur, more frequent reports and updates may be required.

+## Benefits of timely reports
+There are many benefits of detailed, timely reports delivered to the proper people.
+Among them are:
+* Mutual understanding of the goals of the project
+* Awareness of the progress of parallel activities and of the problems associated with coordination among activities
+* Understanding the relationships of individual tasks to one another and to the overall project
+* Early warning signals of potential problems and delays in the project
+* Minimizing the confusion associated with change by reducing delays in communicating the change
+* Higher visibility to top management, including attention directed to the immediate needs of the project
+* Keeping the client and other interested outside parties up to date on project status, particularly regarding project costs, milestones, and deliverables

+## Report Types
+* For the purposes of project management, we can consider three distinct types of reports: routine, exception, and special analysis.

+* **The routine reports** are those issued on a regular basis; but, as we noted earlier, regular does not necessarily refer to the calendar.
+    * For senior management, the reports will usually be periodic and at major milestones, but for the PM and lower-level project personnel, critical events may be used to trigger routine reports.
+    * At times, it may be useful to issue routine reports on resource usage periodically, occasionally on a weekly or even daily basis.

+* **Exception reports** are useful in two cases
+  * First, they are directly oriented to project management decision-making and should be distributed to the team members who will have prime responsibility for decisions or who have a clear "need to know."
+* **Special analysis reports** are used to disseminate the results Of special studies conducted as part of the project or as a response to special problems that arise during the project.
+    * Usually, they cover matters that may be Of interest to other PMs or make use of analytic methods that might be helpful on other projects.

+## Meetings
+* There is no doubt that meetings of project teams are necessary and often helpful.
+* The main complaints are that they are interminably long, come to no conclusions, and waste everyone's time.
+* Indeed, a short commentary on how not to run a meeting is entitled, "Creative Time Wasting"

+A few simple rules can remove most of the pain associated with project meetings
+1. **Use meetings for making group decisions or getting input for** important problems.
+    * Avoid "show-and-tell" meetings, sometimes called "status and review meetings."
+    * If the latter type of meeting has been used to keep project team members informed about what others are doing on the project, insist that such information be communicated personally or electronically by the relevant individuals to the relevant individuals

+2. **Have preset starting and stopping times as well as a written agenda.**
+    * Stick with both, and above all, do not penalize those who show up on time by making them wait for those who are tardy
+3. **Make sure that you (and others) do your homework prior to the meeting.
+Be prepared!**

+4. **If you chair the meeting, take your own minutes.**
+    * Reality (and the minutes become reality as soon as the meeting is over) is too important to be left to the most junior person present.
+    * Distribute the minutes as soon as possible after the meeting, no later than the next workday

+5. **Avoid attributing remarks or viewpoints to individuals in the minutes.**
+    * Attribution makes people quite wary about what they say in meetings and damps creativity as well as controversy

+6. **Avoid overly formal rules of procedure**
+A project meeting is not a parliament and is not the place for Robert's Rules of Order, though courtesy is always in order

+7. **If a serious problem or crisis arises, call a meeting for the purpose of dealing with that issue only.**
+    * The stopping time for such meetings may be "When the problem has been solved."
+Some types of meetings should never be held at all.

+## Common Reporting Problems
+* There are three common difficulties in the design Of project reports. there is usually too much detail, both in the
+* **First,**
+reports themselves and in the input being solicited from workers.
+* Unnecessary detail (or too frequent reporting) usually results in the reports not being read.
+* In addition, it prevents project team members from finding the information they need.
+* Furthermore, the demand for large quantities of highly detailed input information Often results in careless preparation of the data, thereby casting doubt on the validity of reports based on such data

+* A **second** major problem is the poor interface between the project information system and the parent firm's information system.
+* In our experience, the PM may try to force a connection.
+* It rarely works well.
+The parent organization's information system must serve as the definitional prototype for the project's information system.
+* Obviously, different types of reports must be constructed for managing the project, but they can be built by using standard data, for the most part.
+* The PM can feel free to add new kinds of data to the information base but cannot insist that costs, resource usage, and the like be reported in the project differently from how they are reported in the parent organization.
+* The **third problem** concerns a poor correspondence between the planning and the monitoring systems.
+* If the monitoring system is not tracking information directly related to the project's plans, control is meaningless.
+* This often happens when the firm's existing information system is used for monitoring without modifications specifically designed for project management.
+* For example, an existing cost tracking system oriented to shop operations would be inappropriate for a project with major activities in the area of research and development.
+* But as we just noted, the.
+PM's problem is to fit standard information into a reporting and tracking system that is appropriate for the project